kimwalisch/primecount/doc/Special-Leaves.md

 since the very beginning.
 Below 10^20 there are no performance improvements, however above 10^20, the higher you go the more efficient the new method becomes compared to primecount's old implementation.
 At 10^25 the new method is already 2x faster.
-Note that new method works best with the Deleglise-Rivat and Gourdon variants of the combinatorial prime counting algorithm as the average distance between consecutive special leaves is relatively large in those algorithms.
+Note that the new method works best with the Deleglise-Rivat and Gourdon variants of the combinatorial prime counting algorithm as the average distance between consecutive special leaves is relatively large in those algorithms.
 In the Lagarias-Miller-Odlyzko algorithm the average distance between consecutive